NHOrus/srwq-compilation/episode-05.md

 "Yeah!
 That's the L-word-one!
 Lygeus and Acguy-Arse!
 Your dimensional travel devices gives Dark Brain what he needs to attack us!

-"But...we never actually used Lygeus!!
+"But... we never actually used Lygeus!!
 You guys came and blew it up!!!"

 "Exactly!!
 We used the Giest to travel in time to before you made the jump, and stop you, so the channel never exists!
 Then we can use the Giest, which Gill modified to make no channel, to get back, hopefully without getting lost in time as we go.
 I've had enough copies of us these past hours, I don't want to meet myself too"